-[The following categories of audio content will be used in IVAS Selection Test:
+[The following categories of audio content will be used in IVAS Selection Test using P.SUPPL800:

 Clean speech: each sample contains two (or more) different talkers in conversation scenario.
 The talkers transition from one to another as in natural conversation, i.e. without a pause, possibly with partial overlap.